 No, you do not!
 Frozen peaches can be used by removing any ice crystals and thawing them completely.
 Drain off any excess moisture and dot them with a paper towel if necessary.

-I haven’t used canned peaches in this peach bread but don’t recommend it.
-They are softer and hold more liquid.
 You want your peaches to maintain their shape the way fresh or frozen peaches do.
-And, I wouldn’t want any additional moisture in this bread.
+And, we wouldn’t want any additional moisture in this bread.
 It might make it mushy.

 Pin this amazing recipe to your favorite board!